We may earn money or products from the companies mentioned in this post.

 Girlfriend needs some hardcore chat time.

 And here they come barraging you with complaints – just as you’ve settled in for your phone time or a coffee/play date.
-“He took my swing!”, a snotty nose needs wiped or “I just want you mommy”!
+“He took my swing!”, a snotty nose needs to be wiped or “I just want you, mommy”!

-ANYONE ELSE WANNA VOLUNTEER TO BE MOM TODAY BECAUSE I’M DONE.
+ANYONE ELSE WANNA VOLUNTEER TO BE MOM TODAY BECAUSE of I’M DONE.

 *This post may contain affiliate links.
 Should you choose to purchase certain advertised items, I will receive a small compensation at no extra cost to you, which will fund the coffee for the blogger.
 And the blogger must have coffee.
 You may view my policies here.

 The pressure was mounting for Jesus and He knew it was the beginning of the end.

 (Ever feel like that, mom?)

 He gave the disciples authority to cast out demons, cure diseases and sent them to preach the kingdom of God and heal the sick (Luke 9:2)